Upcoming Retreat Dates

 After Silent Practice

 After the last silent session in the afternoon (for multi-day retreats, this is only on the last day), we’ll have writing time.
-Please refrain from talking during writing time.
+Exposure to speech can be quite jarring in the time immediately following a long period of silence, so please take care of each other.
+Do your best to refrain from talking during writing time.
 After writing time, you’ll have the opportunity to share whatever you like with the group during the closing circle.

 Thanks for reading!
 I look forward to practicing with you at an upcoming retreat.
 Please reach out with any questions or comments.